AndiCoding/terminal-dotfiles/README.md

 > Or make it executable first: `chmod +x install.sh && ./install.sh`

-The installer will prompt you to:
+The installer will ask you to:
 1. Choose a default shell — zsh or fish
-2. Select optional tools to install (0 for all)
+2. Select optional tools via an interactive checklist (all pre-selected)

+If a config file already exists on your system it will not be overwritten — the installer skips the copy and uses what you have.

 ### Individual scripts

+Each tool can also be installed standalone:

 ```bash
 bash scripts/install-homebrew.sh